-Prior to joining the PATHS team, I was a Postdoctoral Fellow at the Carr Center for Human Rights Policy at Harvard Kennedy School and a Visiting Fellow at the Minda de Gunzburg Center for European Studies at Harvard University.
+Previously, I was a Postdoctoral Fellow at the Carr Center for Human Rights Policy at Harvard Kennedy School and a Visiting Fellow at the Minda de Gunzburg Center for European Studies at Harvard University.
 In addition, I spent some time as a Fellow at the Institut für die Wissenschaften vom Menschen (IWM, Institute for Human Sciences) in Vienna.

-You can see me discuss my career trajectory and work in the following EJIL: Live interview with Sarah Nouwen, Editor in Chief of European Journal of International Law.
+You can see me discuss my career trajectory and work in the following EJIL: Live interview with Sarah Nouwen, Editor in Chief of the European Journal of International Law (10 August 2020).